-The BIOS Setup program allows you to specify passwords in the Main menu.
-The passwords control access to the BIOS during system startup.
 The passwords are not case sensitive.
-In other words, it makes no difference whether you enter a password using upper or lowercase letters.
+In other words, it makes no difference whether you enter a password using upper- or lowercase letters.

 The BIOS Setup program allows you to specify two separate passwords: a Supervisor password and a User password.
-When disabled, anyone may access all BIOS Setup program functions.
-When enabled, the Supervisor password is required for entering the BIOS Setup program and having full access to all configuration fields.
+When both of them are disabled, anyone may access all BIOS Setup program functions.